klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 # caver.klay.KIP17 <a id="caver-klay-kip8"></a>

-The `caver.klay.KIP17` makes it easy to interact with smart contract that implements KIP-17 on the Klaytn blockchain.
+The `caver.klay.KIP17` makes it easy to interact with a smart contract that implements [KIP-17](https://klaytn.github.io/kips/KIPs/kip-17-non_fungible_token) on the Klaytn blockchain.

 This allows you to interact with smart contract that implements KIP-17 as if they were JavaScript objects.

 The `caver.klay.KIP17` inherits [caver.klay.Contract](caver.klay.Contract.md) and is implemented for KIP-17 token contracts.
-This section describes only the additional implementations of the caver.klay.KIP17 for ease usage.
+This section describes only the additional implementations of the caver.klay.KIP17 for easy to use.

 The abi and bytecode used in the caver.klay.KIP17 were implemented using the example of [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721).

-For more information about KIP-17, see [Klaytn Improvement Proposals](https://klaytn.github.io/kips/token).
+For more information about KIP-17, see [Klaytn Improvement Proposals](https://klaytn.github.io/kips/KIPs/kip-17-non_fungible_token).

 ## caver.klay.KIP17.deploy <a id="caver-klay-kip17-deploy"></a>